capnspacehook/whalewall/README.md

 # whalewall

-`go install github.com/capnspacehook/whalewall@latest`

 Easily mange firewall rules for docker containers.

 ## Requirements

 Linux with a recent kernel, around 5.10 or newer.
-Tested with nftables v1.0.2 and Docker 20.10.18, though I'm sure some older versions of both will work with whalewall.

 ## Purpose